The US Federal Reserve may raise interest rates again if it finds it “appropriate”

 Since Lockbit was discovered in 2020, the group has struck 1,700 American institutions, according to the US Cybersecurity and Infrastructure Security Agency (CISA).
 Last month, the group threatened Boeing with leaking sensitive data, which it said it found through a hack into the company.

 While market sources said the impact of the hack appears limited, it indicates how vulnerable systems in large institutions such as banks are to cybercriminals.
-Thursday’s incident is likely to raise questions about market participants’ cybersecurity controls and spark regulatory scrutiny.
+Thursday’s incident is likely to raise questions regarding market participants’ cybersecurity controls and spark regulatory scrutiny.

 The Industrial and Commercial Bank of China said that it succeeded in settling the treasury transactions that were carried out on Wednesday, and the repurchase agreement (repo) financing transactions that were completed on Thursday.